cakephp/docs/en/orm/table-objects.rst

 Defining relations between different objects in your application should be a natural process.
-For example, an article may have many comments, and belong to a author.
+For example, an article may have many comments, and belong to an author.
 Authors may have many articles and comments.
 CakePHP makes managing these associations easy.
 The four association types in CakePHP are: hasOne, hasMany, belongsTo, and belongsToMany.